mkavana/docs/_posts/05-workflow/2020-06-06-ce-process.md

     > **Note**: When you add a GitHub user as a reviewer to the PR (like an ID reviewer), GitHub will send the GitHub user a notification each time a change is made to the pull request (for example, when a file in the PR is edited or added).
     >
+    > At this stage, the **ID reviewer**:
+    >
+    > - clones the GitHub repo
+    > - switches to your CE review branch
+    > - evaluates the file containing your CE review changes
+    >
-    > At this stage, the ID reviewer clones the GitHub repo, switches to your CE review branch.
-The ID reviewer evaluates the file containing your CE review changes.
-Where necessary, the ID reviewer will add comments about your CE review changes to the open PR, or by sending you an email.
+    > Where necessary, the ID reviewer will add comments about your CE review changes to the open PR, or by sending you an email.
 Comments are only required when an ID reviewer seeks clarification about your CE review changes; accepted changes do not require comments.
+    >
-An ID reviewer can add the originating content author as a GitHub reviewer to your open PR or as a carbon copy (CC) email recipient.
+    > An ID reviewer can add the originating content author as a GitHub reviewer to your open PR or as a carbon copy (CC) email recipient.
 The content author *must* only add comments to the open PR in GitHub or by email.
-The author *must not* edit the copy editor's branch, or create a new authoring branch to make changes.
+The author *must not* edit the content editor's branch, or create a new authoring branch to make changes.
     >

 13. On the GitHub page **Open a pull request**, choose **Create pull request**.